 Northern Harrier.
 Photo: Scott Dere/Audubon Photography Awards

-During fall migration, volunteer hawkwatchers count and observe thousands of raptors as they head south for the winter.
+During spring and fall migration, volunteer hawkwatchers count and observe thousands of raptors.
 The data is compiled and recorded to help advance scientific study and research.
-On a good day with northwest winds, one may see a variety and large number of hawks such as eagles, kestrels, Sharp-shinned Hawks, Ospreys, Broad-winged Hawks, and Peregrine Falcons among others.
+On a good day, visitors may see a variety and large number of hawks such as eagles, kestrels, Sharp-shinned Hawks, Ospreys, Broad-winged Hawks, and Peregrine Falcons among others.

-Those who participate in hawkwatch are encouraged to submit data to the Hawk Migration Association of America.
+Those who participate in hawk watching are encouraged to submit data to the Hawk Migration Association of America.
 The numbers help inform conservation action to increase the health of raptor populations and can be viewed at www.hawkcount.org.

 Get your binoculars ready (or don't, since these large birds can be seen with the naked eye!), and get ready to see some birds of prey.